openshift/training/beta-1-setup.md

 ## Starting the OpenShift Services
 ### Running a Master
 #### The Master Service
-Nothing special is required to start the OpenShift master service.
-On your master, simply run:
+First, we must edit the `/etc/sysconfig/openshift-master` file.
+Edit the `OPTIONS` to read:

+    OPTIONS="--loglevel=4 --public-master=fqdn.of.master"

+Then, start the `openshift-master` service:

     systemctl start openshift-master